 Executive Board and Secretariat

-The interdisciplinary administration is comprised of Prof. Dr. Andreas Lienhard (constitutional and administrative law), Prof. Dr. Doina Radulescu (economics), Prof. Dr. Adrian Ritz (business administration), Prof. Dr. Fritz Sager (political science) and Prof. Dr. Claus Jacobs (business administration).
+The interdisciplinary administration is comprised of Prof. Dr. Andreas Lienhard (constitutional and administrative law), Prof. Dr. Doina Radulescu (economics), Prof. Dr. Adrian Ritz (business administration), Prof. Dr. Fritz Sager (political science) and Prof. Dr. Claus Jacobs (business administration) and the associated member of the Executive Board Prof. Dr. Rudolf Blankart (business administration).
 Corinne Widmer manages the Secretariat.

-The Standing Committee of the KPM includes: Prof. em.
-Dr. Dr. h.c. mult.
-Norbert Thom (Chair; Institute for Organization and Human Resources), Prof. Dr. Michael Gerfin (Institute of Economics), Prof Dr. Peter Viktor Kunz (Institute for Economic Law), Prof. Dr. Wolf Linder (Institute for Political Science), Prof. Dr. Pierre Tschannen (Institute for Public Law), and Prof. Dr. Stefan Wolf (Department of Civil Law).
+The Standing Committee of the KPM includes: Prof. Dr. Adrian Vatter (Chair; Institute of Political Science), Prof. Dr. Michael Gerfin (Institute of Economics), Prof. Dr. Peter Viktor Kunz (Institute for Economic Law), Prof. Dr. Thomas Myrach (Institute of Information Systems, Information Management Unit), Prof. Dr. Judith Wyttenbach (Institute for Public Law), and Prof. Dr. Stefan Wolf (Department of Civil Law).
 This committee serves to link the faculties of economics, the social sciences, and law.